 3. Fences With A Hedge

-There are also plenty of high coverage shrubs and trees to choose from, and some may even bear fruit or flower during the season.
-Conifers Leylandii, Holly, inkberries and blackberry all make great hedges, as do Beech, Pine and Portuguese Laurel.
-Before planting a hedge do some research into which plants will work best for your geographical location.
+There are also plenty of high-coverage shrubs and trees to choose from, and some may even bear fruit or during the season.
+Conifers Leylandii, Holly, Inkberries and Blackberry all make great hedges, as do Beech, Pine and Portuguese Laurel.
+Before planting a hedge, do some research into which plants will work best for your geographical location.
 Some plants cope better in coastal areas, others need more sun, and some prefer dry air and wind.

 For an added layer of protection, you can consider building a wire fence behind your planted fence, as this will keep unwanted visitors out.